mermaid-js/mermaid/docs/Setup.md

 ### activationWidth

-widt of the activation rect
+Width of the activation rect
 **Default value 10**.

 ### diagramMarginX